Rocket387/Level-5-Software-and-Agile-Project/README.md

 - This web app will be further built on to include information on when team members are on A/L and which team member is Oncall

-* If running locally please run install -r requirements.txt in terminal to ensure all libraries are added
+* If running locally without Docker please run these commands in terminal to ensure all libraries are added

+/usr/bin/python3 -m venv venv
+source venv/bin/activate

+pip install -r NoteKeeper/requirements.txt

+* If you run into pkgutil.ImpImporter error  please ensure you are using a python version <3.12 and your pip is compatible with you python version, you can check using:

+python --version
+pip --version

+python -m pip install --upgrade pip setuptools python -m pip install -r requirements.txt

+then in one terminal run
+cd frontend
+npm install      # Only once
+npm run build

+and in a second temrinal start the main.py file

 To start the application in the development environment